What Is Diabetic Retinopathy?

 Laser surgery might be used to help seal off leaking blood vessels.
 This can reduce swelling of the retina.
 Laser surgery can also help shrink blood vessels and prevent them from growing again.
 Sometimes more than one treatment is needed.

-If you have advanced PDR, your ophthalmologist may recommend surgery called vitrectomy.
+If you have advanced PDR, your ophthalmologist may recommend a surgery called vitrectomy.
 Your ophthalmologist removes vitreous gel and blood from leaking vessels in the back of your eye.
 This allows light rays to focus properly on the retina again.
 Scar tissue also might be removed from the retina.

 Preventing vision loss from diabetic retinopathy